 Our recurring net losses and negative cash flows from operations raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our condensed consolidated financial statements.
 Until we can generate sufficient revenue from the commercialization of our product candidates, we expect to finance our operations through the public or private sale of equity, debt financings or other capital sources, such as government funding, collaborations, strategic alliances or licensing arrangements with third parties.
 For example, we have (i) entered into an Open Market Sale Agreement with Jefferies LLC, or Jefferies, and filed a related prospectus supplement pursuant to which we are able to issue and sell up \$113.0 million of shares of our common stock through Jefferies as sales agent, and (ii) in January 2022 entered into a stock purchase agreement pursuant to which we agreed to issue and sell to the investors named therein an aggregate of 8,747,744 shares of our common stock, par value \$0.0001 per share, at a purchase price of \$1.11 per share with aggregate gross proceeds to us of approximately \$9.7 million.
-During the three months ended March 31, 2022, 3,115,197 shares of our common stock were sold through the Open Market Sales Agreement for proceeds of \$3,518,760, net of commission.
-Our cash and cash equivalents were \$16.8 million and total current assets were \$17.8 million at March 31, 2022, which will be insufficient to fund our planned operations through one year of the date that these condensed consolidated financial statements are available for issuance.
+During the six months ended June 30, 2022, 3,115,197 shares of our common stock were sold through the Open Market Sales Agreement for proceeds of \$3,518,760, net of commission.
+Our cash and cash equivalents were \$11.4 million and total current assets were \$12.6 million at June 30, 2022, which will be insufficient to fund our planned operations through one year of the date that these condensed consolidated financial statements are available for issuance.
 See Note 1 of our unaudited condensed consolidated financial statements are available for issuance.
 See Note 1 of our unaudited condensed consolidated financial statements are available for issuance.
-See Note 1 of our unaudited condensed consolidated financial statements.
+See Note 1 of our unaudited condensed consolidated financial statements are available for issuance.
+See Note 1 of our unaudited condensed consolidated financial statements or on favorable terms.

-In order to mitigate the spread of COVID-19, governments have imposed unprecedented restrictions on business operations, travel, and gatherings, resulting in a global economic downturn and other adverse economic and societal impacts, which has had an adverse impact on our strategic plans, certain of our clinical trial operations, and our ability to raise additional capital necessary to continue as a going concern.
-We had anticipated initiating a phase 1/2a trial of pepinemab in Alzheimer's disease in mid-2020 and commenced activating clinical sites to screen and enroll patients in the second quarter of 2021, which efforts continued into the second half of 2021.
+In order to mitigate the spread of COVID-19, governments have at times imposed unprecedented restrictions on business operations, travel, and gatherings, resulting in a global economic downturn and other adverse economic and societal impacts, which has had an adverse impact on our strategic plans, certain of our clinical trial operations, and our ability to raise additional capital necessary to continue as a going concern.
+We had anticipated initiating a phase 1/2a trial of pepinemab in Alzheimer's disease in mid-2020 and commenced activating clinical sites to screen and enroll patients in the second quarter of 2021, which efforts continued into the second half of 2021 and are ongoing.
 In addition, as discussed above, to mitigate the impacts of the COVID-19 pandemic, including impacts on our ability to raise capital and to maintain its personnel, we applied for and received the PPP Loan.
 We may experience further disruptions as a result of the COVID-19 pandemic that could adversely impact our business, including disruption of research and clinical development activities, plans for release of data, manufacturing, supply, and interactions with regulators and other third parties, and further difficulties in raising additional capital.
 The extent to which the COVID-19 pandemic may impact our business will depend on future developments, which are highly uncertain and cannot be predicted with confidence.